-The Isle of Harris – home to the famous distillery and Harris Tweed Shop is a must-see stop on your Scottish adventure.
-This Outer Hebridean island to this day has rich traditions, iconic scenery and those that live there are very proud of their island way of life.
-In this guide we look at the top things to do and accommodation in Harris.
+The Isle of Harris in Scotland – home to the famous distillery and Harris Tweed Shop, is a must-see stop on your Scottish adventure.
+This Outer Hebridean island has rich traditions and iconic scenery, and those that live here are very proud of their island way of life.
+This guide looks at the top things to do in Isle of Harris.

-It’s easier ever to get to this secluded part of the world as daily ferries run from the town of Ullapool to Stornoway, the main town of Lewis and Harris.
-You can catch a flight over to the Outer Hebrides from Glasgow, Edinburgh, Aberdeen, and Inverness.
+Reaching Harris is as easy as hopping aboard public transport like daily ferries that run from the town of Ullapool to Stornoway, the main town of Lewis and Harris.
+You can catch a flight to the Outer Hebrides from Glasgow, Edinburgh, Aberdeen, and Inverness.

-Even on a dull day, you will be blown away by the beauty of Harris.
-Learn more about how you can discover its best bits with our list of “things to do in Harris”.
+Even on a dull day, you will be blown away by the beauty of Harris and the Outer Hebrides.
+Learn more about how you can discover its best bits with our list of things to do in Harris.

 Take on the twists and turns of the Golden Road, an attraction perfect for travellers who want to take the scenic route for their holiday.

-If you are visiting the island with a card this route will allow you to discover the landscape of southeast Harris via a single-track road.
+If you are visiting the island with a car, this route will allow you to discover the landscape of southeast Harris via a single-track road.
 Think of it as the North Coast 500 of Harris, offering only the best coastline that the east coast of Harris has to offer.

-During this once in a lifetime experience, you will be spoilt with stunning scenery, ‘lunar’ landscapes, tranquil lochs and maybe even a seal sunbathing on the rocks.
+During this once-in-a-lifetime experience on the Golden Road, you will be spoilt with stunning scenery ‘lunar’ landscapes, tranquil lochs, and maybe even a seal sunbathing on the rocks!

 Harris Tweed Shop

-You will find the Harris Tweed shop and tweed warehouse in the heart of Tarbert, which is the principal town on the Isle of Harris.
+You can find the Harris Tweed shop and Harris Tweed warehouse in the heart of Tarbert, the main village on the Isle of Harris.

 Isle of Harris Distillery